duskhacker/sweet-rspec-vim/README.md

 To navigate the Quickfix buffer output efficiently, you should be familiar with VIM folding.
-Take a look a `:h usr_28` for more infomation.
+Take a look a `:h usr_28` for more information.

+## Passing Specs

+Passing Specs can optionally be output to the Quickfix list.
+Setting the `SWEET_VIM_RSPEC_SHOW_PASSING` to `true` will enable this behavior.
+You can do this in your shell:

+	export SWEET_VIM_RSPEC_SHOW_PASSING="true" # for bash & zsh

+or in your .vimrc

+	let $SWEET_VIM_RSPEC_SHOW_PASSING="true"

 ## TODO

 * An output window that shows rspec executing.
-* Right now, it only lists failing and pending specs, it should give a full list of all specs run and mark/give details to failing/pending specs.
+* Right now in RSPEC 1, it only lists failing and pending specs, it should give a full list of all specs run and mark/give details to failing/pending specs.

 ## Contributing